SoftUni-Internal/interactive-content/EN/05-Reflection-and-Annotations/01-Reflection.md

 Metaprogramming is a **programming technique** that allows us to write software that modifies itself or other software using **metadata**.

-The software can be design to read, generate, transform or analyze our data.
+The software can be designed to read, generate, transform or analyze our data.

 Based on that we can tell that **Java reflection** is a process of examining or modifying internal properties or behavior of a class at **runtime**.